AlexEne/CCrush-Bot/README.md

 The main problem now is the fact that I hardcoded the position of the board in the screenshot.
 You need to ajust the offsets of it in order to match the ones for your browser and screen size.

-It works with python 2.7 and needs the libraries: sklearn, PIL, win32api.
+It works with python 2.7 and needs the libraries: scikit-learn, PIL, win32api.

 You can watch it in action here: https://www.youtube.com/watch?v=18vqQOPlvO4